glynnforrest/reform/README.md

 }
 //the form was either not submitted or failed the validation. $form
 //now has any submitted parameters bound to it, so all we need to do
-//is echo the form again, and any values and errors will be added
+//is render the form again.
+Any values and errors will be added
 //automatically.

-echo $form;
+echo $form->render();
 ```

 See `docs/` for further documentation.